 Original Research Article

-Effects of age on sexual behavior and semen quality of Malpura rams in semi-arid tropical environment
+Age Concerning Sexuality and Spermiogram in Malpura Rams in Semi-tropicals

 Abstract

-AIMS: The aim of this study was to evaluate the effect of age on sexual behavior and semen quality in Malpura rams raised and maintained in the semi tropical region of northwest India.
+AIMS: We aimed to evaluate the effect of age on sexual behavior and semen quality in Malpura rams raised and maintained in the semi-tropical region of northwest India.
 PLACE OF STUDY: Animal Physiology and Biochemistry Division, ICAR-Central Sheep and Wool Research, Avikanagar, Rajasthan.

-METHODOLOGY: Rams were divided into two groups: Group I (2-3 years, n=13) and Group II (6-7 years, n=13).
+METHODOLOGY: Rams were divided into two groups: G1 (2-3 years, n=13) and G2 (6-7 years, n=13).
 Semen was collected biweekly over six weeks during May-June 2024.
 A total of 198 ejaculates were analyzed for volume, consistency, sperm concentration, mass motility, viability, and morphology.
-Amongst the sexual behaviors, time to mount, number of mounts, ejaculation time, nudging, pawing and flehmen response were observed.
+Amongst the sexual behaviors, time to mount, number of mounts, ejaculation time, nudging, pawing, and flehmen response were observed.

-RESULTS: The older rams (Group II) mounted more quickly (2 ± 0.35 s vs. 3 ± 0.48 s) and exhibited more frequent nudging and higher pawing behavior than the younger rams in Group I. Semen volume was significantly lower in older rams (0.71 ± 0.10 ml vs. 1.15 ± 0.14 ml, p<0.05), with a higher percentage of watery samples (10.71% vs. 0%).
-However, sperm concentration, mass motility, viability and morphology showed no significant differences (p>0.05).
+RESULTS: The older rams (G2) mounted more quickly (2 ± 0.35 s vs. 3 ± 0.48 s) and exhibited more frequent nudging and higher pawing behavior than the younger rams in GI.
+Semen volume was significantly lower in G1 (0.71 ± 0.10 ml vs. 1.15 ± 0.14 ml, p<0.05), with a higher percentage of watery samples (10.71% vs. 0%).
+However, sperm concentration, mass motility, viability, and morphology showed no significant differences.

-CONCLUSION: These findings suggest that while aging reduces semen volume, possibly due to diminished seminal vesicle and accessory gland efficiency, Malpura rams aged 6-7 years remain viable for breeding owing to comparable sperm quality and enhanced sexual behavior.
+CONCLUSION: While aging reduces semen volume, possibly due to diminished seminal vesicle and accessory gland efficiency, Malpura rams aged 6-7 years remain viable for breeding owing to comparable sperm quality and enhanced sexual behavior.

-Keywords: rams, age, sexual behavior, semen, Malpura
+Keywords: Age, Malpura, Rams, Semen, Sexual Behavior

 Introduction

 Reproductive efficiency is a critical factor in livestock management.
 Among the small ruminants reared in the semi-arid plains of Rajasthan, the Malpura breed of sheep is known for its mutton quality and coarse wool production.
 Malpura rams are known for their hardiness, which allows them to thrive in the harsh climatic conditions of the semi-arid region.
 The breed’s adaptability, combined with its dual-purpose nature, makes it an integral part of the local farming systems in the region under low-input conditions where feed scarcity and heat stress are major constraints in animal production.
 Semen quality and sexual behavior are crucial factors for fertilizing ability, influencing herd fertility and farm productivity (Khan et al., 2024).
 As rams mature, notable changes occur in their sexual behavior and semen quality that can significantly impact reproductive performance.
-These changes are influenced by various factors, including hormonal fluctuations, physical development and environmental conditions that ultimately govern their fertility rates in breeding programs.
+These changes are influenced by various factors, including hormonal fluctuations, physical development, and environmental conditions that ultimately govern their fertility rates in breeding programs.